frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_service_unit_type.md

 If the Healthcare Service Unit Type is not being used, you can disable it.
 Disabling will not allow selecting the item created for it while billing.

-If you want to change the Item Code of the item created for the billable Healthcare Service Unit Type, click on "Change Item Code" button.
+If you want to change the Item Code of the item created for the billable Healthcare Service Unit Type, click on **Change Item Code** button.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/healthcare_service_unit_type_3.png">